Table of Contents

 - Derelict buildings in the UK

-- 1. Plan your search for a derelict building
+- Plan your search for derelict buildings for sale

-- 3. Drive around in your preferred area to find derelict buildings with potential
+- Drive around to find derelict buildings with potential

-- 5. Size matters – Buy the right property for your means
+- Buy the right empty property for your means

 Derelict buildings in the UK